 The initial reaction of the People’s Bank of China — instructing Chinese banks to cease doing business with North Korea — suggests that Washington grabbed Beijing’s attention.
 The real test will be whether the Chinese government can or will enforce its prohibition on Chinese firms dealing with North Korea in the long run.

 This is an open question with no obvious answer right now.
 The Communist Party of China (CPC) held its Nineteenth National Congress in October.
 As expected, General Secretary Xi Jinping cemented his hold on power, and added his name and ideology to the CPC’s constitution.
 Xi’s dominance in the CPC (and, therefore, the Chinese government) could be a positive thing for the United States’ efforts to influence Pyongyang via Beijing.
 A politically secure Xi and a unified government in Beijing may be in a good position to make hard decisions about China’s relations with North Korea and to enforce and follow through on those painful choices.
 However, a unified CPC and an emboldened Xi could, for the same reasons, be an impediment to American efforts to isolate North Korea, if the Chinese government determines that the long game — that is, securing China’s geopolitical supremacy in East Asia — is imperilled by too much cooperation with the United States.
 A confident CPC under the unquestioned leadership of Xi may be unwilling to trust an American president who does not have a firm grip over his own party, and whose re-election in 2020 cannot be taken for granted.
-After all, while the incentives for the Chinese and American governments to cooperate in the short run are obvious, diametrically opposed Chinese and American interests (for example, over the South China Sea, the future of the Korean peninsula, Taiwan) make sustained cooperation a tougher goal.
+After all, while the incentives for the Chinese and American governments to cooperate in the short run are obvious, diametrically opposed Chinese and American interests (for example, over the South China Sea, the future of the Korean peninsula, or Taiwan, province of China) make sustained cooperation a tougher goal.

 The stage is set for a potentially productive phase in relations between Washington and Pyongyang.
 While China has always been a party to the conflict due to history and geography, the United States is now demonstrating a willingness to inflict financial pain on Chinese firms, further drawing Beijing into the fray.